adamsjr8576/adamsjr8576/README.md

 My name is John Adams, and I am a test engineer!

-## Checkout This links For More Info:
+## Checkout This link For More Info:

  - [LinkedIn](https://www.linkedin.com/in/john8576/)